Warkanlock/warkanlock.github.io/_posts/2026-01-01-infinity-db-part-2.md

 Additionally, the sandbox prepared to emulate the protocol looks good enough to understand what's going on...

 ![infinitydb-sandbox](https://blog.ignaciobrasca.com/img/posts/2026-01-01-infinity-db-part-2/infinitydb-sandbox.png)

 ![infinitydb-sandbox](https://blog.ignaciobrasca.com/img/posts/2026-01-01-infinity-db-part-2/infinitydb-sandbox-2.png)

 We can also `decode` the content easily and understand from which agent each chunk comes from:

 ![infinitydb-sandbox](https://blog.ignaciobrasca.com/img/posts/2026-01-01-infinity-db-part-2/infinitydb-sandbox-3.png)

+Technically this is slow, since I didn't focus on performance at all, given that for each chunk, `decode_object` asks `read_chunk_data`, which walks the agents listed in that chunk’s placement and queries each agent’s storage until one returns bytes, otherwise it falls back to the default storage.
+The chunk’s data is whatever the first available storage returns; the `agent_ids` field just displays all owners from the placement map.

 Still theoretical, still rough, but with every change I believe this idea can grow into something real.
 A distributed database where each participant owns their data, and together they form a resilient, flexible market of storage.